Drake Maye

 QB Rookie YPG Pearson Value

 Applying standard statistical methods to the relationship of rookie ypg and all future fantasy points by the athletes revealed a Pearson correlation value of 0.228, indicating a strong relationship between a quarterback’s rookie YPG and their future fantasy performance.
-Given our focus on world-class athletes, a Pearson value over 0.1 or under -0.1 is significant for indicating predictive power.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.
 This means Rookie YPG to future success means equally as much as draft capital to Running Backs, just in opposite ways.

 Decadal Differences